|School:||County Maintained, Co-Educational 11 – 18 Comprehensive School|

 Arrangements Made for Students with Disabilities

 The school is fully accessible for students with disabilities and complies fully with all current regulations.
-The strategic equality plan can be downloaded by clicking this link.
+The Strategic Equality Plan can be viewed using the Equal Opportunities button on our Policies webpage.

 Parents’ and Carers’ Guide to Secondary School